Parameter Estimation

 Identifiability

-There is no guarantee that we will recover the true parameters for this system, especially not if the input excitation is poor, but we will generally find parameters that results in a good predictor for the system (this is after all what we're optimizing for).
-A tool like StructuralIdentifiability.jl may be used to determine the identifiability of parameters and state variables, something that for this system could look like
+There is no guarantee that we will recover the true parameters by perfoming parameter estimation, especially not if the input excitation is poor.
+For the system in this tutorial, we will generally find parameters that results in a good predictor for the system (this is after all what we're optimizing for), but these may not be the "correct" parameters.
+A tool like StructuralIdentifiability.jl may be used to determine the identifiability of parameters and state variables (for rational systems), something that for this system could look like

 using StructuralIdentifiability